πŸ”’ COPPA-Aligned Controls πŸ›‘οΈ FERPA Ready πŸ“‹ Ed Law 2-d Ready 🚫 No Ad Tracking

 • βœ“ Requires physical observation before providing guidance

-• βœ“ Every interaction visible to the teacher in real time
+• βœ“ Every question and response logged to the teacher dashboard for review

 Your Child's Thinking Comes First